-Always ready to offer a helping hand, the Red Cross deserves a minute or two of our time.
-Therefore we’ve prepared some interesting facts about the Red Cross that you’ll surely find nice to be knowledgeable about!
+Always ready to offer a helping hand, the Red Cross deserves a minute or two of our time, so we’ve prepared some facts about the Red Cross that you’ll surely find interesting!

 The Red Cross arose out of the work of Henri Dunant, a Swiss humanitarian, who, at the Battle of Solferino, in June 1859, organized emergency aid services for Austrian and French wounded.

 2. Henri Dunant believed relief should go worldwide.

 In his book Un Souvenir de Solferino (1862; A Memory of Solferino) he proposed the formation of voluntary relief societies in all countries.

 3. Red Cross Day is a big date in May.